trung3t123/trung3t123/README.md

 - 👋 Hi, I’m @trung3t123
 - 👀 I’m interested in React Native and JS stuff
-- 🌱 I’m currently learning and working with React Native
+- 🌱 I’m currently learning and working with React Native in VietNam
 - 📫 How to reach me :
  Email : trung3t123@gmail.com